 Her graceful transition to becoming Danielle Shapiro was covered in Baltimore’s Jewish Times.

-Dianne Schwartz co-founded and manages Realization Center.
+Dianne Schwartz co-founded and manages Realization Center and has posted on its blog.
 Per Dianne:

 “DIANNE SCHWARTZ, CASAC, CPA

 Dianne joined forces with Marilyn White in 1988 to actualize the development and expansion of Realization Center.
 Dianne, a CPA in her first career, is now a seasoned clinician and because of her recovery and the suffering that comes with food addiction, her interest and passion is food addiction recovery.

 Realization Center is the oldest and largest outpatient addictions treatment program in Manhattan and Brooklyn Heights.
 It is a unique, comprehensive, full service outpatient addictions treatment program that offers specialized treatment for men’s, women’s, and adolescent’s substance abuse issues, food addiction/eating disorders, co-dependency, gambling, sexual compulsivity, as well as numerous mental health issues such as depression, anxiety, post traumatic stress, sexual trauma, family of origin issues, domestic violence, anger and stress management, school or job difficulties, family conflict, parenting difficulties and relationship problems as they relate to chemical dependence.
 The Center is dedicated to the healing of the human spirit through a profound and very real emotional recovery.